SQL Mixed Mode Authentication Enable: Challenges & Best Practices

 Approved By Anuraag Singh

-Modified On August 7th, 2025
+Modified On October 1st, 2025

 Reading Time 7 Min Read

+Are you facing challenges due to authentication modes in SQL Server?
+The authentication modes in SQL allow users to efficiently log into their databases and perform the desired tasks.
 However, many database administrators prefer using the SQL mixed mode authentication enable instead of individual authentication modes.
-With the help of this write-up, we will be discussing thoroughly the SQL mixed mode authentication risk and how it can impact a database administrator’s workflow.
+When the users encounter this issues with SQL Server authentication modes, it often results in error like SQL Server Error 18456.
+With the help of this write-up, we will be discussing thoroughly the SQL Server mixed authentication mode configure process and how it helps a database administrator’s workflow.

 Let’s first learn about the authentication modes to make the concept easier for the users to grasp.